Contributors Dropdown icon

 There is no golden formula to guarantee your success – much to our dismay.
 However, there is data available that can provide some clues on effective allocation.

 Important note: these studies and estimates speak about the entire marketing budget and not specifically digital marketing.
-The suggested budgets for marketing activities also tend to vary across company size and industry.
+The suggested budgets for marketing efforts also tend to vary across company size and industry.

 What to consider when allocating your digital marketing budget?